ArcX-world/ArcX-world/README.md

 # Submission to 2024 Solana Arcx-world

-day long has a highly experienced Mobile Gaming Team with over a Billion Career Downloads.
+ArcX has a highly experienced Mobile Gaming Team with over a Billion Career Downloads.
 We have built a simple solution that turns web2 player mobile player accounts in games into a tradable asset class.

 #### Resources